 Also in Design and Engineering the multilateral structure in international cooperation is relevant.
 The School of Design is member of CUMULUS (International Assocation of Universities and Colleges of Art, Design and Media) and the School of Engineering became member of the GE4 consortium (Global Education for European Engineers and Entrepreneurs).
 In all faculties the international cooperation in consortias is completed with some bilateral arrangements.
 Pforzheim University is member of various international scientific organizations and international accreditation agencies.
 Pforzheim Business School (the largest faculty of the university) developped numerous quality standards to meet the requirements of international accreditation and is accredited by AACSB International as one of the worldwide excellent schools.

-Pforzheim University supports for the exchange of students about 100 arrangements with international partner universities in about 50 countries (please find the complete list of partners in the menu on the left).
+Pforzheim University supports for the exchange of students about 100 arrangements with international partner universities in about 50 countries.

 - CUMULUS, International Association of Universities and Colleges of Art, Design and Media, Helsinki, Finland